 - Kingdom Maple, maple syrup

-- Pete’s Greens, Craftsbury, tomatoes, summer and winter greens, roots, seconds on various vegetables
+- Pete’s Greens, Craftsbury, tomatoes, summer and winter greens, roots, pork

 - Wild Branch Farm, Craftsbury, specialty meat (aka, the fancy stuff)

 - Vermont Soy, Hardwick, tofu and soy milk

 - Greenfield Highland Beef, beef

 - Boyden Farm, beef

 - The Farm at Wolcott Pond—Wolcott VT.
 Nick Augsberger, Sterling alum.
 Produce

 - Green Mountain Farm Direct.
 All locally sourced products.